Compare Products

 TCAM Operation and Maintenance Method

-TCAM Usage in Data Center Switches
+TCAM Usage in Data Centre Switches

 In a data centre switch environment, the command "show acl res" is employed to display a summary of slice resource utilization.
 This includes essential information such as the total number of slices, the capacity assigned to each slice, and an overview of current usage along with the remaining resources.
 For a more comprehensive examination, the command "show acl res detail" can be utilized.
 This command provides detailed insights into the allocation of slice resources, enabling users to identify which services are utilizing each slice, whether the allocation is single or dual slices, the priority assigned to each service, and other pertinent details.